The WA Council

-The Western Australian Division of the Australian Institute of Company Directors has a Western Australian Council to assist in guidance and strategic input into the direction of the Division.
+The WA Division of the Australian Institute of Company Directors has a WA Council to assist in guidance and strategic input into the direction of the Division.
 The Council also approves all membership applications and subsequent upgrades of membership.

 - David Craig FAICD

 - Derek La Ferla FAICD (Division Director, AICD Board)

 - Gillian Swaby FAICD